-\begin{itemize} \item Using SN+BAO+BBN+$H(z)$ data combination in a flat universe, AIC, BIC and DIC results indicate that SPad\'{e}-I as a dynamical DE scenario is the best model, even better than the $\Lambda$CDM model.
-In particularly, DIC, being the more robust criteria among all the information criteria, shows that we have ``significant support'' for SPad\'{e}-I compared to other Pad\'{e} parametrizations.
+\begin{itemize} \item Using the SN+BAO+BBN+$H(z)$ data combination in a flat universe, AIC, BIC and DIC results indicate that SPad\'{e}-I as a dynamical DE scenario is the best model, even better than the $\Lambda$CDM model.
+In particular, DIC, being the most robust of all the information criteria, shows that we have ``significant support'' for SPad\'{e}-I compared to other Pad\'{e} parameterizations.

-\item Using SN+BAO+BBN+$H(z)$ data combination in non-flat universe, all the criteria indicate that $\Lambda$CDM is the best model.
-In this case $\Delta$AIC $<2$ indicates that there is ``significant support'' for SPad\'{e}-I. Furthermore, BIC shows that there is "No Evidence" against SPad\'{e}-I. As $\Delta$DIC $<2$ for all of the parametrizations, hence this confirms that there is ``significant support'' for the present Pad\'{e} parametrizations.
+\item Using the SN+BAO+BBN+$H(z)$ data combination in nonflat universe, all the criteria indicate that $\Lambda$CDM is the best model.
+In this case $\Delta$AIC $<2$ indicates that there is ``significant support'' for SPad\'{e}-I. Furthermore, BIC shows that there is "no evidence" against SPad\'{e}-I. As $\Delta$DIC $<2$ for all of the parameterizations, this confirms that there is ``significant support'' for the present Pad\'{e} parameterizations.

-\item Using SN+BAO+BBN+$H(z)$+CMB as the data combination in flat universe, both AIC and BIC show that SPad\'{e}-I is the best model which is followed by the concordance model. $\Delta$DIC values indicate that there are ``significant support'' for the Pad\'{e} parametrizations.
+\item Using SN+BAO+BBN+$H(z)$+CMB as the data combination in a flat universe, both AIC and BIC show that SPad\'{e}-I is the best model, which is followed by the concordance model. $\Delta$DIC values indicate that there is ``significant support'' for the Pad\'{e} parameterizations.

-\item Using SN+BAO+BBN+$H(z)$+CMB data combination in non-flat universe, assuming all the criteria we find SPad\'{e}-I as the best model, which is followed by $\Lambda$CDM.
-In this case, similar to the earlier case, we have $\Delta$DIC $<2$ for all models which means that there is ``significant support'' for all Pad\'{e} parametrizations.
+\item Using the SN+BAO+BBN+$H(z)$+CMB data combination in a nonflat universe and assuming all the criteria, we find SPad\'{e}-I as the best model, which is followed by $\Lambda$CDM.
+In this case, similar to the earlier case, we have $\Delta$DIC $<2$ for all models which means that there is ``significant support'' for all Pad\'{e} parameterizations.

 \end{itemize}